cmupress.th@gmail.com

 95% and 5%

 Moreover, social media assumes a significant role in all domains.
-Both young individuals and adults alike dedicate a significant portion of their time to perusing political material on various social media platforms.
-Based on the findings of Steven et al. (2018), it has been observed that the typical Malaysian teenager dedicates approximately four hours of their time to engaging with social media platforms or the internet in order to access political information at both national and local levels.
+Both young individuals and adults alike dedicate a significant portion of their time to consuming political material on various social media platforms.
+Based on the findings of Steven et al. (2018), the typical Malaysian teenager dedicates approximately four hours per day to engaging with social media platforms or the internet.
 Hence, this measurement possesses the capability to ascertain the correlation between mass media and its impact on the level of youth engagement in political activities.

 Table 1